clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 > "Lack of job opportunities.
 Big companies are quite skeptical about non-mainstream languages."

-> "The people that make hiring decisions view developers as fungible goods, which then leads them to choose languages based on which one they believe will have the lowest salary/hourly cost which tend to be the languages with large corporate backers, and Clojure is not one of those languages. ...
-Clojure is not one of those languages." <br>
+> "The people that make hiring decisions view developers as fungible goods, which then leads them to choose languages based on which one they believe will have the lowest salary/hourly cost which tend to be the languages with large corporate backers, and Clojure is not one of those languages." <br>
 <br>

 ---